Are you thinking about selling original art online? With more people purchasing art online, it is possible to sell paintings and make money online.

 They do not see all the failed attempts and hard work before the person reaches their goals.
 They only see the success of a person.
 Everyone starts at the same place.
 The people who succeed are the ones who do not quit.

 It would be best if you believed you can accomplish anything you set your mind to.

 There will be struggles and plenty of failures along the way.
 The struggles and failures you encounter will give you the knowledge and experience you need to reach the finish line.

 Matt Mayberry, a Speaker, Maximum Performance Strategist, and CEO of Matt Mayberry Enterprises, wrote a great article about the power of believing called, The Incredible Power of Believing in Yourself.

 There is one point Matt shared that I believe to be so true:

 “As human beings, we naturally have the tendency to get stuck on the negative and think about all of our losses for the day, instead of counting our wins and finding all of the good that took place.”

-Here is an excellent book by John C. Maxwell, How Successful People Think – John C. Maxwell
+Here is an excellent book you might be interested in reading by John C. Maxwell, How Successful People Think – John C. Maxwell.

-You might have read this study from my post, Sell Art Online Basics Setting Goals.
+You might have read this study in my post, Sell Art Online Basics Setting Goals.